m6h/front-dl/README.md

 ## Updating youtube-dl
 youtube-dl tends to need frequent updates to remain functional as websites regularly change and update.
 To update the youtube-dl version in this app, rebuild it and the latest version will be fetched.

-Note: The `--build-arg Y=$RANDOM` used here is just a trick to use cached image layers before the youtube-dl download in order to avoid rebuilding the heavy apt packages.
-Rebuilding the image with no cache also works.
+Note: The `--build-arg Y=$RANDOM` used here is to create a change in the dockerfile right before the youtube-dl download layer so that it will never run from cache, while everything preceding it will use image layer caches.
+This is done to avoid rebuilding the heavy apt packages.

 ```sh
 docker-compose build --build-arg Y=$RANDOM node.js && docker-compose up -d
 ```

 **or**

-if you don't want to rebuild, you can jump into the container and grab the updated binary manually
+if you don't want to rebuild, you can jump into the container and grab the updated youtube-dl binary manually
 ```sh
 docker exec -it {container_name} bash
 ```